isomerpages/moe-haiggirls/_about-us/Our Partners/Alumni Association.md

 **_Alumni Membership_**.
-_Click [here](https://haiggirls.moe.edu.sg/qql/slot/u240/Our%20Partners/Alumni%20Membership.pdf) to download the Alumni Membership form._
+[Click here](/files/Alumni_Membership_Form.pdf) to download the Alumni Membership form.

+*Please do note that we will require your supporting document as an Alumni; eg PSLE result slip, HGS report book etc. There will be a S$20 fee (in cash) to be made to the school.
+For more information, please email us via* [haiggirlssch@moe.edu.sg](mailto:haiggirlssch@moe.edu.sg)